 Measurement Component

-measurement that works together with ScopeFoundryHW package we made in the previous tutorial.
+measurement that works together with the ScopeFoundryHW package we made in the previous tutorial.
 When run, this measurement periodically samples values from the number_gen

 hardware component.

-Essential components
+Essential Components

-A ScopeFoundry Measurement is defined as a sub-class of ScopeFoundry.Measurement
+A ScopeFoundry Measurement is defined as a subclass of ScopeFoundry.Measurement

 and has a name